RunHannah/nps/README.md

 ```

 Obtain a National Park Service API key from: https://www.nps.gov/subjects/developer/get-started.htm
-and place it in the api-keys.ts file:
+and copy and paste apiKey between the quotes in the api-keys.ts file:

 ```
 export const npsApiKey = "apiKey"